VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 {{< /details >}}

-- involve the the effects of tides when following the evolution of stellar rotation
+- involve the effects of tides when following the evolution of stellar rotation

 > [!TIP]
 > In MESA we enable per-component rotation, in the `inlist1/inlist2` files, under `star_job` using